The following elements of the Agricultural and Fisheries Grant Scheme (AFGS) may lead to appeals following decisions made by DEFA officers:

 Stage 1 - internal DEFA review

-A Stage 1 appeals form should be completed; receipt of completed forms will be acknowledged.
+A stage 1 appeals form should be completed within 28 days; receipt of completed forms will be acknowledged.
 The DEFA team will compile details of the case, taking account of policy, scheme and agricultural matters.
 Staff not involved with the original decision will be asked to review the information and notify the applicant of their conclusion within 30 days of the appeal having been received in the Department.
 Where resources allow, staff not involved with the original application or notification decision will review the matter, checking the facts and compliance with the Scheme requirements.

 Stage 2 - external review